 Growing the Economy

 All too often, small business owners find government red tape standing in the way of growing their business, creating jobs, and providing affordable services in our communities.
 That’s why I’ve helped lead efforts to reduce harmful regulations that are unnecessary and cost us jobs.
-In addition, the federal government’s out-of-control debt weakens our economy and burdens our children and grandchildren.
-That’s why I’m committed to strengthening our economy and solving these problems right here in Oregon.

 More on Growing the Economy